 “The substantial investment we are making in new aircraft underlines our confidence in the future of the Cathay Pacific Group, as well as our commitment to bolstering Hong Kong’s position as Asia’s largest international aviation hub as we bring new connectivity to and from our home.”

-John Leahy, Airbus Chief Operating Officer, Customers, said: “Airbus is proud to have been selected to supply Cathay Dragon’s future single-aisle fleet.
-This is another major endorsement of the A321neo as the aircraft of choice for airlines in the middle-of-the-market segment.
+John Leahy, Airbus Chief Operating Officer, Customers said: “Airbus is proud to have been selected to supply Cathay Dragon’s future single-aisle fleet.
+This is another major endorsement of the A321neo as the aircraft of choice in the middle-of-the-market segment."

 According to Airbus’ design specifications, the A321neo has a seating capacity of up to 240 passengers and has an extended range of up to 6,850 km.
 When delivered, the aircraft will feature Cathay Dragon’s latest cabins, seats and inflight entertainment options.